 If you are a first-time traveller to Bulgaria and wondering what to eat in Sofia, you are not alone.
 I was in the exact same spot before my solo trip to Bulgaria.
-But after spending almost two months in Bulgaria, I have learned so much about Bulgarian cuisine and decided to put together a Sofia food guide.
+But after spending almost two months in Bulgaria, I ate at some of the best restaurants in Sofia and learned so much about Bulgarian cuisine, and decided to put together a Sofia food guide.

-If you love eating as much as I do and are excited to go on a culinary journey in Sofia, get ready!
-I’ll show you exactly what to eat and all the best places to eat in Sofia.
+If you love eating as much as I do and are excited to go on a culinary journey, get ready!
+I’ll show you exactly what and where to eat Sofia, Bulgaria.

 Disclosure: This post may contain affiliate links.
 If you buy something through them, I will receive a small commission at no additional cost.
 Thank you for supporting this website.
 For more information, please read the disclosure for more info.